Cecilapp/Cecil/docs/3-Templates.md

 ### sort_by_date

-Sorts a pages collection by date (most recent first).
+Sorts a collection by date (most recent first).

 ```twig
 {{ <collection>|sort_by_date }}